baqir79/RepData_PeerAssessment1/PA1_template.md

 ```

-I am now going to remove the NA values using the complete function and store it into the a new data frame.
+Remove the NA values using the complete function and store it into the a new data frame.

 ```r